foundry-rs/starknet-foundry/docs/src/getting-started/installation.md

 ```shell
 asdf global starknet-foundry 0.32.0
 ```

-For additional information on `asdf version management`, see the[asdf](https://asdf-vm.com/guide/getting-started.html#_6-set-a-version)
+For additional information on asdf version management, see the [asdf](https://asdf-vm.com/guide/getting-started.html#_6-set-a-version)

 ### Installation on Windows